-As part of Rotherham Council's Early Help offer, Baby Massage classes help parents and care givers to bond with their babies.
+As part of Rotherham Council's Early Help offer, baby massage classes help parents and care givers to bond with their babies.

-The Council's Early Help Outreach and Engagement Worker for the South Locality, Fran Dawson, explains the benefits of Baby Massaging classes.
+The Council's Early Help Outreach and Engagement Worker for the South Locality, Fran Dawson, explains the benefits of baby massaging classes.

-"Baby Massage is delivered as a 4-week rolling programme offered across the Borough.
-The Service supports babies aged between 6 weeks to 6 months.
-Between April 2019 and December 2019, one Locality worked with 110 babies and 117 care givers, including 11 male care givers.
+"Baby massage is delivered as a four -week rolling programme offered across the Borough.
+The service supports babies aged between six weeks and six months.
+Between April 2019 and December 2019, one locality worked with 110 babies and 117 care givers, including 11 male care givers.

-Parents and babies that are invited to the classes are identified by Health Visitors.
+Parents and babies that are invited to the classes are identified by health visitors.
 We have a range of parents who come along; some need that extra support, whilst others just want to have social interaction with other parents in their area.

-In my locality there are six members of staff that deliver this Programme.
-Usually, classes are no bigger than eight attendees which means a maximum of 8 babies and their care givers, but 1:1 support can be given in the home if the family need this.
+In my locality there are six members of staff that deliver this programme.
+Usually, classes are no bigger than eight attendees which means a maximum of eight babies and their care givers, but one-to-one support can be given in the home if the family need this.